WHERE TO SEE TURTLES ON OAHU, HAWAII

 Apr 6, 2016

-The 6 best beaches on Oahu to swim with a Sea Turtle.
+The 6 best beaches to swim with a sea turtle on Oahu, Hawaii.

 TEXT BY JACKSON GROVES // IMAGES BY JOHN SCHELLING

 You have landed on Oahu, now it’s time to meet the locals.
 I’m not talking about the friendly guy in the Aloha shirt who parked the car at your hotel.
 You have dreamt of swimming with sea turtles ever since you booked your flights!
 Don’t worry we have you covered.

 Before I reveal all of our favorite spots for swimming with Sea Turtles on Oahu I want you to know that these peaceful guys are protected.
 You need to respect their space and environment by doing the following:

 You might also like to check out my favorite hike on Oahu: THE STAIRWAY TO HEAVEN

 Stay 2 yards from the sea turtles at all times.
 If you are too close currents can sometimes sweep you into the turtle even if you don’t mean to, so give them extra space in case of the unexpected.